Why does your website need to be mobile-first?

 Smaller screens mean designers must carefully prioritise content and avoid clutter

-A practical solution is adopting a content-first approach, where only the most essential elements are displayed prominently.
+A practical solution is to adopt a content-first approach, where only the most essential elements are displayed prominently.

 Users often browse on slower mobile networks.
 Combat this with: